 - Using the name and logo of ACCA by a ACCA Board member or any other individual for any commercial purposes of the individual or agency without the ACCA’s permission is a conflict of interest.

-An actual conflict of interest occurs when there is a real conflict between the interests of the Association and other interests that influences a person’s actions or decision making.
+An actual conflict of interest occurs when there is a real conflict between the interests of the Association and other interests that influence a person’s actions or decision making.

 A potential conflict of interest occurs when a person has interests or obligations that could conflict with the interests of the Association.

 A perceived conflict of interest occurs it appears, or other people could form the view that a person could be influenced by a conflict of interest.

 - Declaration of multiple interests.
 Board members shall lodge with the President of ACCA a Declaration of their Interest (see form below).
 It is the responsibility of each Board member to update this declaration when there is a change in the potential conflicts of interest.